cdli-gh/annodoc/index.md

 	4	éš	éš	rope	3	ABL
 	5	sám-ma-ta	sám.ma=ak=ta	purchase=GEN=ABL	4	GEN

+	# Jagersma, Chap.
+9 (110)
+	# ‘Its labour (expense) is that of twenty and a half days.’
+	# (SACT 2:136 10; U; 21)
+	1	á-bé	á=be=Ø	labour=its=ABS	2	ABS
+	2	u4	u4.d	day	0	root	GEN => copular predicate
+	3	20	niš	twenty	2	nummod
+	4	½-kam	½=ak='am	½=GEN=be:3N.S	4	nummod

+TBC: attach numerals to last numeral? this may be semantically incorrect (as in the following example), but this would facilitate automated annotation as numeral scope will be hard to ascertain automatically.

+	# Jagersma, Chap.
+9 (124)
+	# ‘The labour of the troops for this is that of seventy-two days and four-fifths (lit. “two- thirds and eight-sixtieths”).’
+	# (Civil FI p.191 A.5835 1:7; U; 21)
+	1	á	á	labour	3	ABS
+	2	eren2-na-bé	eren2=ak=be=Ø	troops=GEN=its=ABS	1	GEN
+	3	u4	u4.d	day	0	root	copular predicate
+	4	72	72	72	3	nummod
+	5	⅔	⅔	⅔	4	nummod
+	6	8	8	8	4	nummod
+	7	giĝ4-kam	giĝ4=ak='am	shekel=GEN=be:3N.S	6	nummod

 > Note: Earlier, we used `compound` and `flat` for the internal structure of complex numerals.
 But this is inconsistent with the annotation of *la2* "minus" as `acl` (should be `flat` as well, then).
 Hence, another relation.

 Note: The `nummod` rule is motivated by the need to facilitate automated annotation and to improve inter-annotator agreement.

+Complex numerals can include mathematical operators.
+Annotate `lá`  "minus" as `acl` with `nummod` dependent.
+The head of `lá` should be `nummod`.

+	# Jagersma, Chap.
+9 (102)
+	# ‘one and two-thirds of a litre of sesame oil’
+	# (BIN 8:156 12; I?; 21)
+	1	2	min	two	2	nummod
+	2	sila3	sila3	litre	5	nmod
+	3	lá	lá	minus	2	acl
+	4	igi-3	igi.eš	one.third	3	nummod
+	5	ì-ĝiš	ì.ĝiš	sesame.oil	0	root

+TODO: confirm the analysis of `si-la`:

+	# Jagersma, Chap.
+9 (122)
+	# ‘ten shekels (= ten sixtieths) split off’
+	# (MSL 14 p.195 and 254; MSL 3 p.134)
+	1	kin-	giĝ4	shekel	0	root
+	2	gu-	u	ten	1	nummod
+	3	si-la	si.il-Ø-'a	split.off-NFIN-NOM	1	amod

+TODO: confirm that ordinals are currently treated as `nummod`.
+In certain constellations, treating them like `amod` may be preferrable.
+However, such contexts are hard to detect automatically, hence left for subsequent refinement.

+	# Jagersma, Chap.
+9 (79)
+	# ‘This is the second heap.’
+	# (MVN 3:5 4:1; L; 24)
+	1	guru7	guru7	heap	0	root
+	2	2-kam-ma-am6	min-kamma=Ø='am	two-ORD=ABS=be:3N.S	1	nummod

+	# Jagersma, Chap.
+9 (80)
+	# ‘his second son’
+	# (RTC 76 2:4; L; 24)
+	1	dumu	dumu	son	0	root
+	2	2-kam-ma-né	min-kamma=ane	two-ORD=his	1	nummod	?amod

+	# Jagersma, Chap.
+9 (81)
+	# ‘his second general’
+	# (Cyl B 8:7; L; 22)
+	1	šagina	šagina	general	0	root
+	2	2-kam-né	min-kamma=ane	two-ORD=his	1	nummod	?amod

 ### Compound: compound